A remarkable new split within the Democratic party and between Democrats and Republicans on Israel has opened.

 By Jack Rosen

-The author is president of the American Jewish Congress.
+Jack Rosen is the Chairman of the American Jewish Congress